AT&T defeats U.S. in merger fight to buy Time Warner

 The Justice Department had asked the court to declare the deal illegal, arguing that AT&T, which owns DirecTV, would use ownership of Time Warner’s content, such as CNN and HBO’s “Game of Thrones,” to make pay-TV rivals pay more, thus raising prices for consumers.

+AT&T said it hoped that this ruling would end the court fight.

+“While we respect the important role that the U.S. Department of Justice plays in the merger review process, we trust that today’s unanimous decision from the D.C.
+Circuit will end this litigation,” said AT&T General Counsel David McAtee in a statement.

-The Justice Department and AT&T did not immediately respond to requests for comment.
+The Justice Department had no immediate comment.

 The merger, which was announced in October 2016, closed on June 14 shortly after Judge Richard Leon ruled the deal was legal under antitrust law.